YashBhalodi/d2api/README.md

 [D2](https://github.com/terrastruct/d2) is modern diagram scripting language.
 I was fascinated by it and noticed that one of the [issue](https://github.com/terrastruct/d2/issues/207) was about building a web-playground where people can try things out without much fuss of setting it up locally.

+This API was built to support the project of playground

 ### API Deploy details

 URL to target: https://d2api.fly.dev/